Political positions of Rudy Giuliani: Stadiums

 Giuliani was a supporter of public financing for sports stadiums and arenas as mayor of New York, including $194 million in the budget for sports arenas for 2001.
 Days before leaving office in December 2001, he announced "tentative agreements" for both the New York Yankees and New York Mets to build a $1 billion stadium.
-Of $1.6 billion sought for the stadiums, city and state taxpayers would pick up half the tab for construction, $800 million, along with $390 million on extra transportation.
+Of $1.6 billion sought for the stadiums, city and state expenditure would pick up half the tab for construction, $800 million, along with $390 million on extra transportation.
 The plan also called for forgiving $80,000 that the Mets owed the city in cable revenues and giving both teams an additional $25 million in planning money.
 The plan also said that the teams would be allowed to keep all parking revenues, which state officials had already said they wanted to keep to compensate the state for building new garages for the teams.
 The teams would keep 96% of ticket revenues and 100% of all other revenues, not pay sales tax or property tax on the stadiums, and would get low-cost electricity from New York state.

 During his eight years as mayor, Giuliani was a constant advocate of publicly funded stadiums.
 Giuliani had already been instrumental in the construction of taxpayer-funded minor league baseball facilities KeySpan Park for the Mets' minor league Brooklyn Cyclones and Richmond County Bank Ballpark for the Staten Island Yankees.
 The dual $1 billion plans had also been put forth unsuccessfully by Giuliani in 1996.
 Giuliani faced questions about how to finance these stadiums, while the city struggled to balance the budget.
 Recently built stadiums in Baltimore and Cleveland had cost one-third to one-fourth the $1 billion set aside for the proposed New York stadiums; the $1 billion stadiums were to be the most expensive in American history.
 His 1998 plan to relocate the Yankees to the west side of Manhattan had been met with strong opposition; at that time, $3 million in city money was given to the Yankees for site planning.
 Six city officials were sent on a city trip to explore stadiums in Baltimore, Denver and other cities.